dev-palwar/Movie-app/README.md

 ### Installation

 Clone the repository to your local machine:
--cd movie-react-app
+- cd movie-react-app
--npm install
+- npm install
--npm start
+- npm start
 After Installation, you need to set up some environment variables, so make a .env file in the root directory.
 You'll need 3 variables
 1. REACT_APP_TMDB_TOKEN
 2. REACT_APP_BACKEND_URL